Leaky gut symptoms, causes, and cures

 Poor gut health may therefore have a direct impact on your mental health.

 Because the traditional medical field still hasn’t reached a full consensus on what causes leaky gut syndrome, there are many conflicting studies.
-Yet out of this still-growing body of research, a clear picture begins to emerge of what causes a leaky gut.
+Yet out of this still-growing body of research, a clear picture begins to emerge of the main causes of a leaky gut.

 Causes of a leaky gut can include: